minajevs/evy/docs/adr/cdn.md

 A bit more pricey than Cloudflare, but still cheaper than competitors.

+Cons:

+- No "creator upload" option.
+Uploaded files must go through backend (multer or something)
+- Support is not very helpful.
+Support if very responsive, but does not understand requests (regarding "creator upload")

 ### Bunny CDN

 Pure CDN.
 Has option for Streaming videos.